OutSystems/docs-odc/src/error/intro.md

 ---
-summary: This section lists some of the ODC errors and provides guidance on how to fix them.
+summary: This section provides guidance on how to fix ODC errors.
 tags:
 locale: en-us
 guid: 52c2606c-3891-4057-acfa-962d709c3442